 - Oral and maxillofacial medicine and pathology

-- Dental rehabilitation under general anesthesia
+- Adult & Pediatric Dental rehabilitation under general anesthesia

 - Non-surgical care of temporomandibular joint disorders

-- Surgical management — arthroscopic and replacement — of temporomandibular joint derangements and disorders
+- Surgical management of temporomandibular joint derangements

-- Surgical management of facial trauma
+- Surgical management for congenital and growth deformities and management of facial trauma

 With experts in each of these areas, patients are assured continuity of care for any level of oral concern.
+We also offer a dedicated children's dentistry facility staffed by Pediatric Dentists, one of only a few in the New York region.

 Care is provided by our academic faculty and our residents participating in the General Dentistry and Oral and Maxillofacial Surgery programs, who often work with our diverse community-based and voluntary faculty.